TritonDataCenter/rfd/rfd/0060/README.md

   by its inputs (some intentional addition of randomess aside).
 Many of Triton's services were conceived this way to reduce bugs.

-  This has certainly aided debuggin problems, especially on remote sites.
+  This has certainly aided debugging problems, especially on remote sites.
 It has also pessimized data requirements: since dapi cannot make its own queries, and we won't know what information it'll need beforehand, we need to provide dapi with everything it could possibly use.

   When it comes to scaling, we need to reduce the amount of data fed to dapi.
-  Loading unnecessary data is contrary to that, which seems to imply we need to lose the pure functionality.
+  Loading unnecessary data is contrary to that, which implies we need to lose the pure functionality.

 - Dapi as a single conceptual entity.